 - Cut off the top and bottom of the turnip.

-Turn the turnip upside down, with the cut side on the bottom.
-Then make one crisscross incision (we call it “Kakushi Bocho”) so the turnip will easily absorb the flavors.
+- Turn the turnip upside down, with the cut side on the bottom.
+Then make a one crisscross incision (we call it “Kakushi Bocho”) so the turnip will easily absorb the flavors.

 - Place the turnips in a large bowl.
 Add 2 cups (480 ml) of water and 1 Tbsp salt.
 Soak the turnips for 1 hour.